 So for peace of mind, go with a well-established, experienced photographer who will know what to do and how to do it well about your photos.

-This is a subject we never want to think about when planning our weddings, but it is important, and you should check with your vendors what contingency plans they have in case of any “surprises”.
+There are some things we never want to think about planning a wedding, but there are some important ones, and you should check with your vendors what contingency plans they have in case of any “surprises”.

 If you plan accordingly, you can avoid a nasty surprise further down the line.